Webreaper/BlazorWizardSample/README.md

 # BlazorWizardSample
- Sample of an approach to build a Wizard in Blazor, written for [u/dchurch2444](https://www.reddit.com/user/dchurch2444/)
+ Sample of an approach to build a Wizard in Blazor, written to demonstrate how Blazor is easy.
+Total development time, 38 mins.

 <img src="./WizardSample.gif">